24010662/Univariate-Linear-Regression/README.md

 ```
 ``
 #Implementation of Univariate Linear Regression
-#Developed by:PRALAYAKAVERI RAJA
+#Developed by:vutukuri sai kumar reddy
-#Registration No:212224230202
+#Registration No:212224230307
 ``
 mport numpy as np
 from matplotlib import pyplot